marcaurele/acloudguru-aws-certified-solution-architect/PROFESSIONAL.md

     - why: without a launch constraint, the end-user must have all permissions needed within their own IAM credentials.
   - Notification Constraint:
     - what: specifies the Amazon SNS topic to receive notifications about stack events.
-    - why: can get notifications when products are maunched or have problems.
+    - why: can get notifications when products are launched or have problems.
   - Template Constraint:
     - what: one or more rules that narrow allowable values an end-user can select.
     - why: adjust product attributes based on choices a user makes (ex: only allow certain instances types for DEV environment).